MikroElektronika/mikrosdk_click_v2/clicks/vreg/README.md

 ## Examples Description

-> The design is based on the well-known LM317-M circuit, with the addition of a 12-bit DAC, 12-bit ADC, and an Operational Amplifier.
+> This is an example that demonstrates the use of VREG click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initialization driver enables - SPI, set output voltage.
+> Initializes driver and sets output voltage.

 ```c